GHASS19/Cowboy_Cigarettes_Time_Series_Case_Study/README.md

 - Decomposition

- The Cowboy Cigarettes data is actually multiplicative.
+A. The Cowboy Cigarettes data is actually multiplicative.

-As time progresses the general trend seems to be increasing at a rate that's also increasing.
+B. As time progresses the general trend seems to be increasing at a rate that's also increasing.
 We also see that the seasonal fluctuations, (the peaks and troughs) get bigger and bigger as time progresses.

 - Trend, Seasonality and Noise graph of the cigarette sales: